jpacilo/jpacilo/README.md

 <ins>Work</ins>
 - 🪙 Exploring gen AI and agentic solutions for software testing in banking w/ a 🇳🇱 multinational bank in a 🇺🇸 [IT/BPM firm](https://www.cognizant.com/us/en)
-- 🚢 Benchmarked multimodal doc AI models for processing complex paperworks in global trade in a 🇺🇸 [tech startup](https://www.expedock.com/)
+- 🚢 Benchmarked multimodal doc AI transformer models for processing complex paperworks in global trade in a 🇺🇸 [tech startup](https://www.expedock.com/)
 - 📡 Delivered a wide plethora of tabular ML solutions and kickstarted the spatial data science practice in a 🇵🇭 [telco giant](https://www.globe.com.ph/#gref)

 <!--